-- Bitcoin Futures Contracts Standardized, cash-settled bitcoin futures contracts traded on commodity exchanges registered with the Commodity Futures Trading Commission ("CFTC").
-The Fund seeks to invest in cash-settled, frontmonth bitcoin futures.
-The Fund may also invest in backmonth, cash-settled bitcoin futures contracts.
-Front-month bitcoin futures contracts are those contracts with the shortest time to maturity.
-Back-month bitcoin futures contracts are those with longer times to maturity. - Canadian Exchange Traded Funds In limited circumstances, for example to manage inflows and outflows or respond to unusual market conditions or increased in margin requirements, the Fund may invest in the securities of exchange traded funds, or "ETFs", organized and listed for trading in Canada.
-The shares of these ETFs represent an interest in a portfolio of bitcoin. - Money Market Instruments The Fund expects that any cash balances maintained in connection with its use of derivatives will typically be held in high quality, short-term money market instruments, for example: - o U.S. Treasury Bills U.S. government securities that have initial maturities of one year or less, and are supported by the full faith and credit of the U.S. government. - o Repurchase Agreements Contracts in which a seller of securities, usually U.S. government securities or other money market instruments, agrees to buy the securities back at a specified time and price. - Reverse Repurchase Agreements The Fund seeks to engage in reverse repurchase agreements, a form of borrowing or leverage, and uses the proceeds to help achieve the Fund's investment objective.
+- Derivatives Financial instruments whose value is derived from the value of an underlying asset or rate, such as bitcoin.
+These derivatives principally include: - Bitcoin Futures Contracts Standardized, cash-settled bitcoin futures contracts traded on commodity exchanges registered with the Commodity Futures Trading Commission ("CFTC").
+The Fund seeks to invest in cashsettled, front-month bitcoin futures. - Canadian Exchange Traded Funds In limited circumstances, for example to manage inflows and outflows or respond to unusual market conditions or increases in margin requirements, the Fund may invest in the securities of exchange traded funds, or "ETFs", organized and listed for trading in Canada.
+The shares of these ETFs represent an interest in a portfolio of bitcoin. - Money Market Instruments The Fund expects that any cash balances maintained in connection with its use of derivatives will typically be held in high quality, short-term money market instruments, for example: - U.S. Treasury Bills U.S. government securities that have initial maturities of one year or less, and are supported by the full faith and credit of the U.S. government. - Repurchase Agreements Contracts in which a seller of securities, usually U.S. government securities or other money market instruments, agrees to buy the securities back at a specified time and price. - Reverse Repurchase Agreements The Fund seeks to engage in reverse repurchase agreements, a form of borrowing or leverage, and uses the proceeds to help achieve the Fund's investment objective.